Upcoming actionable, hands-on workshops at APNIC 60

 This workshop is part of the Train-the-Trainer program, which is catered to participants who are community champions planning to conduct training and lead capacity-building efforts in their own local community.

-It is assumed that participants have a basic understanding of network operations, Internet technologies, OSI reference model TCP/IP, and basic command line (CLI) skills.
+Participants are expected to have a basic understanding of network operations, Internet technologies, the OSI reference model, TCP/IP, and basic command-line (CLI) skills.
+Check out the full course outlines, learning outcomes, and prerequisites.

 The workshops are a popular fixture of APNIC conferences and fill up quickly.
 If you register by 31 July, you’ll receive a USD 40 early-bird discount.